raulviana/open-cx-t3g2-codynamics/docs/CoDynamics_DevelopmentReport.md

 ### Physical architecture
 ![Physical Architecture](https://raw.githubusercontent.com/FEUP-ESOF-2020-21/open-cx-t3g2-codynamics/master/docs/images/vertical_protocol.jpg.jpg)

 ### Prototype
-To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.

-In this subsection please describe in more detail which, and how, user(s) story(ies) were implemented.

----

-## Implementation
 In the initial prototype phase, we started to skech the app in mock ups.
 This mock ups helped us to make a picture of the app usage flow and the screens we will need.

 <img src="https://raw.githubusercontent.com/FEUP-ESOF-2020-21/open-cx-t3g2-codynamics/master/docs/images/welcomePage.png" width="200" heigth="300">